 We have added a limited number of Fat Tire bikes to our rental fleet.
 The 4″ wide tires are great for the terrain on our private trail system.
 Fat tire biking is a fun way to get outdoors and get in shape for the ski season!

 Fat tire biking at Lapland Lake is a preseason activity, and will end when we get snow.
 We DO NOT allow fat tire biking during the ski season.
-Subject to trail conditions, Fat Tire Biking is open to fall lodging guests every day and will be offered to Season Pass Members on Friday, Saturday, and Sunday starting November 11th.
-Please call in advance to confirm schedule and trail conditions.
+Subject to trail conditions, Fat Tire Biking is open to summer and fall lodging guests every day.
+Please note: in the spring summer and fall, Lapland Lake is open exclusively to lodging guests.

 Fat Tire bike rentals are $20 half day and $30 full day (return time 5pm).
 Advance reservations are recommended.